MuhammadSaim32/Operating-System/README.md

 # Operating System

-This repo contains my code, notes, and the reference material I used while learning Operating Systems.
+This repo contains  code, notes, and the reference material I used while learning Operating Systems.

 ---